 A cremation can proceed when all the required legal paperwork and permits are authorized and completed.
 Firstly, the death certificate must be obtained.
-How long this takes can depend on the doctor signing the death certificate off, and the nature of the cause of death.
-Once, a death certificate is obtained and the Cremation Authorization Form is in order, the funeral director can obtain the permit to cremate from the county.
+How long this takes depends on the doctor signing the death certificate off and the nature of the cause.
+Once a death certificate is obtained, and the Cremation Authorization Form is in order, the funeral director can obtain the permit to cremate from the county.

 Generally, this all takes a few days, and the cremated remains should be available for you to collect within 7 to 10 days after the deceased was taken into the care of the cremation services provider.

 Can you deal directly with a crematory in California?

 In California, the use of a funeral home is not required by law.
 Therefore, if you so choose, you can deal directly with a crematory to handle the cremation.
 If you are not using the services of a funeral director, you would need to apply for and file the death certificate and obtain the Permit for Disposition from the county registrar.

 Arranging a direct cremation & conducting a family memorial or ash-scattering in California